Hi High: Music video

-The song's release on August 20, 2018, was accompanied by a music video that was directed by the production company Digipedi, which also worked on many of Loona's previous music videos, including for "Favorite".
+The song's release on August 20, 2018, was accompanied by a music video that was directed by the production company Digipedi, which also worked on many of Loona's previous music videos, including "Favorite".
 The video is colorful and depicts the members of Loona each dressed in a schoolgirl style, dancing and running.
-At the end of the video, Loona member HeeJin jumps upward toward the sky, portraying a sense of positivity and enthusiasm.
+At the end of the video, the Loona member HeeJin jumps upward toward the sky, portraying a sense of positivity and enthusiasm.
 The video also features the members wearing denim as they perform a routine in an industrial yard, while other scenes see the girls running through meadows, on swings, and jumping off roofs.

 The music video reached three million views in three days after its debut, and it later surpassed ten million views eight days after its debut.